 What is an advent calendar?

-An advent calendar is basically a fun way of counting down the days until something.
+An advent calendar is basically a fun way of counting down the days until something or until a big day.
 The most popular time of year for advent calendars is the holidays, Christmas in particular, as people count down the days up until December 25th.

 Advent calendars typically have some sort of box, window, bag, or in this case plastic cup where you get to open it up and get a surprise for that day. sometimes it’s a chocolate treat, sometimes it’s a toy, and sometimes it’s an activity to do with the family!

-There are a ton of store-bought advent calendars you can purchase (I bought this one for my son already!) that are all ready put together, but I love making my own because you can customize what goes inside and personalize it to the recipient!
+There are a ton of store-bought advent calendars you can purchase (I bought this one for my son already!) that are all ready put together, but I love making my own because you can customize what goes inside and personalize it to each family member or recipient.

 DIY Advent Calendar Supplies